OnePlus 6 vs OnePlus 5T: What's New and Different

-OnePlus 6 was launched on Wednesday - the Chinese company's latest flagship smartphone.
+OnePlus 6 was launched in India yesterday, bringing to the country the Chinese company's latest flagship smartphone.
 Here, we take a look at how the OnePlus 6 compares with the OnePlus 5T, the last flagship in the company's stable.
 Of course, the latest flagship is more expensive than the last, with the company continuing its upward trend.
 The phones have several similarities, with both the OnePlus 6 and OnePlus 5T bearing bezel-less displays, however, the newest flagship features an even taller display that's been offset with the use of an iPhone X-style notch.
 Both the smartphones also feature dual rear cameras, full-screen gestures, displays that support both the sRGB and DCI-P3 colour gamuts, apart from having similar base model configurations - 6GB RAM and 64GB storage.
 Of course, this article is about what's new and different on the OnePlus 6, compared with the OnePlus 5T, so let us not just dwell on the similarities.

+The OnePlus 6 price in India is Rs.
+34,999 for the base 6GB RAM/ 64GB storage variant and Rs.
+39,999 for the 8GB RAM/ 128GB storage option.
+The standard 8GB RAM/ 256GB storage variant is not being launched in India, but those who want the top-end variant can go for the OnePlus 6 Marvel Avengers Limited Edition model.
+Priced in India at Rs.
+44,999, it comes with 8GB RAM and 256GB storage, sports a custom design inspired by the hit Marvel franchise, and will be available in limited quantities only.

 In contrast, the OnePlus 5T price in India starts at Rs.
 32,999 for the 6GB RAM/ 64GB inbuilt storage variant, and goes up to Rs.
 37,999 for the 8GB RAM/ 128GB inbuilt storage variant.
 In the US, the OnePlus 5T 6GB RAM/ 64GB storage variant is priced at $499 (roughly Rs.
 32,600), while the 8GB RAM/ 128GB storage variant is priced at $559 (roughly Rs.
 36,500).